piantado/LOTlib/README.md

 REQUIREMENTS
 ------------

-lockfile
+- lockfile
-pyparsing
+- numpy
-numpy
+- scipy
-scipy
+- mpi4py (if using MPI)
-mpi4py (if using MPI)
+- multiprocessing
-multiprocessing
+- pyparsing (for SimpleLambdaParser)

 INSTALLATION
 ------------